notBillJames/top2_aces/README.md

 Later on in the project's life it will actually do what it's named and was created for.
 For now however, it will not.

 ### v 2.0
-Finally getting around to comoparing them to other pitchers
+Finally getting around to comparing them to other pitchers